zumo64/ELK_POC/README.rst

 typeName = the Type name
-bulkSize = Number of dpcs on each bulk (example: 500) nbFiles = Number of chunks to generate (set to -1 for let it generate as many as needed) indexType =  "daily" or "single"  (default single) Use this option if you want to index to daily indices (ex daily logs) or one only index) When using daily , it will use the timestamp field in the source docs.
+bulkSize = Number of dpcs on each bulk (example: 500) nbFiles = Number of chunks to generate (set to -1 for let it generate as many as needed) indexType =  "daily" or "single" or "none" (default single) Use this option if you want to index to daily indices (ex daily logs) or one only index) When using daily , it will use the timestamp field in the source docs. "none" will skip the index line in the bulk

 The jmeter test plans will know how to iterate over the generated files and create index load.